 – Run workshops that provided practical affordable energy saving measures;

 – Organise two Green Homes Tours to inspire people by what homeowners have already been able to achieve;

 – Write a report giving our findings and making recommendations.

 Exeter Community Energy (ECOE) is an innovative social enterprise that enables local people to own and manage renewable energy projects.

 ECOE aims is to bring together people who are interested in building a sustainable future for our community, who care about climate change and the depletion of resources, and who want to reduce fuel bills, promote energy efficiency and address fuel poverty.
 ECOE is a Registered Society working for the benefit of our city, its community and the environment.

 Find out more – www.ecoe.org.uk

-ECOE’s first project was to install around 200kWp of solar PV on roofs of community organisations (halls, schools, churches etc) and/or local businesses.
+ECOE’s first project, Solar PV1, was to install around 200kWp of solar PV on roofs of community organisations (halls, schools, churches etc) and/or local businesses.
 A community share issue raised the funds required for the installation and all related costs, and the income was used to cover the organisation’s running costs, pay a fair return to investors and create a sustainable community fund.